-- Community priorities are expressed as objectives in the Community - Objectives and strategies for a liveable community include: - 1.
-We are healthy and active - 1.1 Improve local access to health services - 2.
-Our community is a great place to live
+Community priorities are expressed as objectives in the Community Strategic Plan - One Community.

+Objectives and strategies for a liveable community include:

+- 1. We are healthy and active - 1.1 Improve local access to health services - 1.2 Encourage and enable health lifestyle choices - 1.3 Provide the right places, spaces and activities - 2.
+Our community is a great place to live - 2.1 Enable accessible and affordable lifestyle options - 2.2 A shared responsibility for community safety - 2.3 Celebrate our creativity and cultural expression

-Council's role
+- Advocate for better health services for the community

+- Provide home and community care services

+- Promote healthy lifestyle choices to staff and the community

 - Support local sporting groups and clubs

+- Ensure recreation opportunities and facilities to meet changing needs

+- Attract and assist recreation providers

 - Provide shared pathways

+- Advocate and plan for improved social, health and housing outcomes

-- Deliver programs and services that support our community in all
+- Deliver programs and services that support our community in all stages of life

 - Monitor and regulate environmental and food safety standards

+- Promote responsible animal ownership

+- Promote and plan for improved road safety

+- Support community events and festivals

 - Conduct NAIDOC Week activities

 - Provide grant programs

+- Provide library services

+- Coordinate and promote arts and cultural programs

 - Undertake bushfire hazard reduction

+- Support local emergency services